-RECREATIONAL FACILITY, INDOOR - A building or structure enclosed by walls and a roof designed and equipped for leisure and recreational activities.
+RECREATIONAL FACILITY, INDOOR - A building designed and equipped for leisure and recreational activities.
 A building or structure enclosed by walls and a roof designed and equipped for the conduct of indoor sports, leisure activities, and other customary and usual recreational activities.
 These include, by way of example only, skating rinks, gymnasia, bowling alleys, fitness centers, and arcades.

-RECREATIONAL FACILITY, OUTDOOR - A place or structure site designed and equipped for the conduct of outdoor sports, leisure activities, and other customary and usual outdoor and leisure and recreational activities.
+RECREATIONAL FACILITY, OUTDOOR - A place or structure site designed and equipped for the conduct of outdoor sports, leisure activities, and other customary and usual outdoor leisure and recreational activities.
 An outdoor recreational facility shall not involve-It does not include the use of individual motorized vehicles, all-terrain vehicles, off highway recreational vehicles, motorized rides (except for electronic bicycles), or fire arms.
 Outdoor recreation facilities include, by way of example only, miniature golf courses, cross country ski centers, stadia, tennis courts, and ball fields.